 - The Crab Pot: We went here for dinner and were a little disappointed, especially after we got so many recommendations for this restaurant.
 Just seemed a little touristy to us and was packed with people.
 It’s right on the water (which is great!), but other than that not the best seafood we had during our trip.

 - Hello Robin: Holy smokes this was the most delicious dessert place ever.
 They specialize in ice cream sandwiches and you get to choose your ice cream & cookie flavor to create a unique combo for you!
 Soooo good.
 Plus it was a block away from our AirBNB, which was deadly…but oh so delicious.

 - Doc’s Marina Grill: We went here for lunch when we visited Bainbridge Island.
 We hung out for about 30 minutes waiting for a table, but it was well worth it.
 So peaceful and the seafood was outstanding.
 Such great peel & eat shrimp & clam chowder, plus you can’t beat the views!

-It was a jampacked 2 days in Seattle, and we wish we had more time to check everything off our Seattle to-do list.
+It was a jampacked long weekend in Seattle, and we wish we had more time to check everything off our Seattle to-do list.
 Even though it was a quick trip, it was just what the doctor ordered.
 We were able to relax, unwind, and just spend some time together as a group of friends.

 Now we need to plan our next Playbook outing!
 Any city recommendations for us?